(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 Cabooses

-There were at least six cabooses assigned to dedicated service on unit coal trains for Kaiser Steel Co. between its coal mines at Sunnyside, Utah, and Somerset, Colo., and its steel mill in Fontana, Calif.
+There were at least six cabooses assigned to dedicated service on unit coal trains for Kaiser Steel Co. between its coal mines at Sunnyside, Utah, and Carbondale, Colorado, and its steel mill in Fontana, California.
 These six cabooses were assigned to this service in 1968, along with SD45 motive power and gondolas from each road.
 Included in the group of cabooses was a single CA-8 (UP 25529) and three CA-9s (UP 25656, 25669, 25680).
 All six cabooses had the same features as standard pool service cabooses, and each caboose also had a large green K painted on each end of its cupola.